Call Today! Free Immediate Response (818) 781-1570

 At checkpoints, law enforcement officers are required to follow specific rules.
 If they fail to follow proper procedures, then any criminal charges could be dismissed.

-In spite of the circumstances of your California Vehicle Code 23152 DUI charge, whether it's a first-time DUI, multiple DUI charge, felony DUI, charges of DUI causing an injury, our criminal defense lawyers can help you.
+In spite of the circumstances of your California Vehicle Code 23152 DUI charge, whether it's a first-time DUI, multiple DUI charge, felony DUI, or charges of DUI causing an injury, our criminal defense lawyers can help you.

 We also know how to protect your driver's license at your DMV hearing, which must occur within ten days of your arrest.

-Eisner Gorin LLP is located in Los Angeles County and you can contact our office for an initial consultation at (310) 328-3776.
+Eisner Gorin LLP is located in Los Angeles County, and you can contact our office for an initial consultation at (310) 328-3776.

 Related Content: